vstinner/vstinner.github.io/draft/graphics_bugs.rst

 fixed the crash: `FEDORA-2019-d67ec97b0b
 <ttps://bodhi.fedoraproject.org/updates/FEDORA-2019-d67ec97b0b>`_.
 Soon, the
 package was pushed to the public Fedora package repository.

+**That's the cool part about open source: if you have the skills to hack the code, you can fix an annoying which is affecting you!**

 Firefox: [Wayland] Window partially or not updated when switching between two tabs
 ==================================================================================